-PAPAM (2011 - 2019) used in the projects assessed in the Sahel zone.
-No spatial data was provided to analyse locations of project interventions (e.g., respect of RAMSAR sites boundaries, dominant land cover types, compliance of IFAD's interventions on protected areas). combined with climate projections may indicate variability and scarcity of water or vegetation, powerful Overall capacity and awareness of the project staff was encouraging.
+Mali PAPAM (2011 - 2019) No spatial data was provided.
+None of GT applications were considered and used in the projects assessed in the Sahel zone.
+No spatial data was provided to analyse locations of project interventions (e.g., respect of RAMSAR sites boundaries, dominant land cover types, compliance of IFAD's interventions on protected areas).
+High potential of early warning systems for floods: monitoring the extension of areas affected by floods using RADAR sensors to assess the extent of flooded areas at a sufficiently precise level).
+2) Prevention of conflicts between pastoralists and sedentary farmers, GT combined with climate projections may indicate variability and scarcity of water or vegetation, powerful tool to analyse and support decision-making processes in the transhumance corridors.
+Overall Rating - Unsatisfactory Overall capacity and awareness of the project staff was encouraging.
 GIS and remoted sensed analysis would have significant interest for floods early warning systems, prevention of land uses related conflicts.
-Moldova IRECR (2014 - 2021) RRP (2017 - 2023) Relevant and up-to-date data of location of beneficiaries shared by the project (quality of metadata was unsatisfactory) showing evidence of technical capacities.
-Agriculture (rotations, fertilizations, pests and weeds controls) based on spectral signatures of different crops.
+Moldova IRECR (2014 - 2021) RRP (2017 - 2023) Relevant and up-to-date data of location of beneficiaries shared by the project (quality of metadata was unsatisfactory) Project developed a web GIS platform showing evidence of technical capacities.
+Need reliable ground truth documentation before testing GT technologies (timely and precise tracking of locations, crops planted, soils samples, and library of spectral signatures).
+Available data was helpful in tracking the beneficiaries and assess geographic targeting.
+1) Crop monitoring is relevant for Conservation Agriculture (rotations, fertilizations, pests and weeds controls) based on spectral signatures of different crops.
 2) For agroforestry systems (e.g., shelterbelts, linear hedgerows), monitoring is feasible with high-resolution imagery.
 3) Detection of soil dilatation and evapotranspiration is possible on larger scales and based on existing models.
-4) Monitoring of soil content in organic carbon using Overall Rating - Moderately Unsatisfactory Project showed technical capacities in deploying GT and GT was useful for this TE in assessing the effectiveness of geographic targeting.
-However, it did not use GT to track resilience changes resulting from Conservation Agriculture - as such, it missed the opportunity to support a results-oriented M&E system and ecosystem restoration interventions.
+4) Monitoring of soil content in organic carbon using near-infrared spectroscopy (with representative soil samples).
+Overall Rating - Moderately Unsatisfactory Project showed technical capacities in deploying GT and GT was useful for this TE in assessing the effectiveness of geographic targeting.
+However, it did not use GT to track resilience changes resulting from Conservation Agriculture - as such, it missed the opportunity to support a results-oriented M&E system and